Should You Let Employees Carry Over Left Over Annual Leave?

 There’s also disgruntled employees to factor in: Even if you have made your ‘use it or lose it’ stance clear, feeling like they’ve lost vacation days will leave a lot of staff feeling cheated.
 Which in turn doesn’t lead to good employer-employee relations and could even have an effect on your employee retention rates.

 Why you need a documented annual leave policy

 If you don’t have a formal annual leave policy you could be creating an absolute headache for yourself, the rest of your Human Resources team, your managers, and even your employees.

 Let’s say back in August you promised Mike on the sales team he could take two weeks off over Christmas and New Year.
 However, his teammate Lisa also wants the same period off.
-And Lisa’s booked flights to Spain to spend Christmas somewhere a little warmer.
+And Lisa’s booked flights to Mexico to spend Christmas somewhere a little warmer.

-And if you’re not allowing employees to carry over their annual leave, this is going to make matters ten times worse as either Mike or Lisa not only has to forgo their plans, but they’ll also lose some of their holiday entitlement.
+And if you’re not allowing employees to carry over their annual leave, this is going to make matters ten times worse as either Mike or Lisa not only has to forgo their plans, but they’ll also lose some of their vacation entitlement.

-And let’s be honest - not allowing people to either take their holiday or carry it over to the coming year is probably going to result in your phone ringing off the hook as employees are suddenly struck down with a mysterious bug over the festive season and have to call in sick...
+And let’s be honest - not allowing people to either take their vacation or carry it over to the coming year is probably going to result in your phone ringing off the hook as employees are suddenly struck down with a mysterious bug over the festive season and have to call in sick...

 I'm a UK-based content writer here at Hezum.
 I've an interest in all things HR and company culture.